evprk29/devblog/_posts/2022-12-03-puzzle-exploration.md

 ![initial setting](https://upload.wikimedia.org/wikipedia/commons/0/0d/Flood_2022-12-03_at_10.19.08_PM.png)
 Figure 1: Initial setting of the puzzle.

 Figure 1 is an image of how the puzzle looks like when it is started.
+There are blocks arranged randomly in different colors and shapes, and the starting block is located at the top left corner.
+There are 6 differnt colors (green, purple, ornage, yellow, blue, and red), and the objective of the game is to make the whole tile into the same color within 23 moves.